ISACA New York Metropolitan Chapter Bylaws

 Section 1.
 Chapter Nominations

-A. A Nominating Committee of three (3) members shall be appointed by the President and approved by the Chapter Board at or prior to the December meeting prior to the election to facilitate and monitor the annual election process.
-A Nominating Committee member shall not be either a currently elected member of the Chapter Board or a candidate standing for the upcoming election.
+- A. A Nominating Committee of three (3) members shall be appointed by the President and approved by the Chapter Board at or before the December meeting before the election to facilitate and monitor the annual election process.
+A Nominating Committee member shall not be either a current elected member of the Chapter Board or a candidate standing for the upcoming election.

-Accept nominations in writing only from current Chapter members up to and including February 15 prior to the election.
+- Accept nominations in writing only from current Chapter members up to and including February 15 prior to before the election.

-Notify candidates who have won election within five (5) days following the conclusion of the election.
+- Notify candidates who have won the election within five (5) days following the conclusion of the election.

 Section 2.
 Chapter Elections